Mobile-First Websites in India: Why It Matters for Your Business

 For a local Indian business - a clinic in Bhopal, a salon in Indore, a coaching center in Gwalior - the realistic assumption is that 7 out of 10 visitors to your website are on a mobile device.
 Your website is, functionally, a mobile app.

-What Mobile-First Actually Means
+What Mobile-First Actually Means (Not Just Having a Mobile Version)

 "Mobile-first" doesn't mean your website has a mobile version.
 It means the website was designed and built starting from the mobile screen - and then adapted for larger screens, not the other way around.